– Yale University School of Medicine

 The evolution of simulation-based surgical education is changing the way we prepare students for surgery.
 Traditionally, students used box trainers to learn basic surgical skills.
 But universities like Yale have responded to evolving simulation technology by adding virtual reality (VR) simulation...

-Take a look at all of our solutions.
+Take a look at all of medical simulators.